techservicesillinois/lambda-aws-monthly-rebill-tags/README.md

 # Setup

-Ansible install in lambda.yml (eventually...)
+Ansible install in lambda.yml via AWX.

+*Note: ability to add Pandas layer in Ansible/CLI is not available.
+For now, add the AWSSDKPandas-Python38 layer directly in the AWS console.*

 # References